ritawi8/flowpass/docs/activity-plan.md

 - Integrate Ethers.js with ABI + contract address (5 SP)
   - Import ABI + address into frontend
   - Create a contract instance using the MetaMask provider
-- Build Customer Verification section/page (5 SP)
+- Build Customer Verification section (5 SP)
   - Call `isMember(address)` from the frontend
   - Show clear result in the UI (e.g. “You are a member” / “You are not a member”)